-Now more than ever people are looking for a recession proof career.
-The security of knowing that you will not be on anyone’s layoff list is something that you cannot put a price on.
-A career in real estate can offer you that security.
+Becoming a Florida real estate agent can offer you security and opportunity for growth.
 With a Florida real estate license your career is in your own hands.
-Although real estate agents saw a dip in the level of commissions they earned throughout the darkest days of the housing crisis, they maintained their careers without fear of a layoff.
 In a matter of weeks, you could have a Florida real estate license and be well on your way to earning commissions you never thought possible.

 The process to getting your Florida real estate license is not as difficult as you think.
 In fact it is a simple and convenient process.
 The general requirements for a real estate license are that you must be at least 18 years old with a high school diploma or equivalency certificate.
 That is all you need in order to meet the non-educational guidelines to become a real estate agent in Florida.